JackWuerfelUB/IE482-SP24-PROJECT/README.md

 ---

 ## Motivation / Overview of your project.
-- (delete this) Why did you choose this project?
-At a high level, what is your project about?
-Who should care about what you've done?

 - `Application` What do you plan to do?
 We want to use the UR5 robot arm as an automated bartender.
 Our goal is to have the robot take in voice commands, translate that to a pre-assigned location of the specified drink, and have the arm carefully grab/transport that drink to the user at the bar.